 A Power of Attorney, or POA, is among the most common estate planning tools.
 Most people, at some point in their life, either create a POA or act as an Agent under a POA created by someone else.
 Unfortunately, a Power of Attorney is also one of the most frequently abused legal documents.
 One reason for that is that all too often the person creating the POA does not truly understand the power and authority conveyed in the document.
-With that in mind, the Riverside elder lawyers at Dennis M. Sandoval, A Professional Law Corporation want to make sure that you understand the power in a Power of Attorney before you execute one.
+With that in mind, the Riverside elder lawyers at Sandoval Legacy Group, A Professional Law Corporation want to make sure that you understand the power in a Power of Attorney before you execute one.

 What Is a Power of Attorney?

 At its most basic, a Power of Attorney is a legal document that allows you (referred to as the “Principal”) to grant another person (the “Agent”) the authority to act on your behalf in legal matters and transactions.
 The type and extent of the legal authority you grant to an Agent depends on the type of POA you create.

 General vs. Limited Power of Attorney

 When creating an executing a Power of Attorney the first choice to make is whether you need a general or limited POA.
 A general POA grants your Agent almost unfettered power to act on your behalf in legal matters.
 Consequently, your Agent may be able to do things such as withdraw funds from your financial accounts, sell or encumber property and assets owned by you, and even enter into contracts in your name.
 Although the law places some limits on the actions of an Agent with a general POA, you should never give someone a general POA if you have any doubt about their trustworthiness.